survival-lumc/ValidationCompRisks/Prediction_CSC.md

 #### 2.1.2 Calibration using the subdistribution hazard approach

-Here we assess calibration using the subistribution hazard approach (Austin et al.)
+Here we assess calibration using the subdistribution hazard approach (Austin et al.)

 ##### 2.1.2.1 Calibration plot using the subdistribution hazard approach